Merrimack faces No. 10 Florida after Kennedy’s 23-point game - WTOP News

 Gainesville, Florida; Friday, 7 p.m.
 EST

-BOTTOM LINE: Merrimack faces No. 10 Florida after Kevair Kennedy scored 23 points in Merrimack’s 72-65 victory against the Maine Black Bears.
+BOTTOM LINE: Merrimack plays No. 10 Florida after Kevair Kennedy scored 23 points in Merrimack’s 72-65 victory over the Maine Black Bears.

 The Warriors are 1-2 in road games.
-Merrimack is ninth in the MAAC with 8.2 offensive rebounds per game led by Kennedy averaging 2.0.
+Merrimack is eighth in the MAAC scoring 69.6 points per game and is shooting 38.5%.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.